hoangduytran/blender-manual/manual/render/layers/passes.rst

 - Depth of field is not rendered in render passes except the combined pass.
   It is possible to add the depth of field back in the Compositor using the :ref:`Defocus node <bpy.types.CompositorNodeDefocus>`.
-- Eevee render passes exclude parts of the BSDF equation.
+- EEVEE render passes exclude parts of the BSDF equation.
   :doc:`Shader to RGB </render/shader_nodes/converter/shader_to_rgb>` is not supported as it needs the full BSDF equation.